santhosh-duraipandiyan/simple-siem/DOCUMENTATION.md

 ---

-## 5. Ideas for students to extend it

-- **Add a new log source** (DNS or VPN logs): write a format in the generator, a matching regex in the normalizer, and a rule in the correlator.
-- **Add an "impossible travel" rule:** alert when the same user logs in from two different countries within a short window.
-- **Persist alerts:** write them to a file or a dedicated Redis queue, then build a tiny dashboard that reads them.
-- **Tune the thresholds down** and watch false positives appear — the real tuning problem every security operations centre faces.

----

 > ⚠️ **This is a learning tool, not a production security product.** All logs are
 > synthetic and the detection logic is intentionally simplified so the core ideas
 > stay visible.